doctrine/migrations/UPGRADE.md

 - The "version" is the FQCN of the migration class (existing entries in the migrations table will be automatically updated).
 - `MigrationsEventArgs` and `MigrationsVersionEventArgs` expose different API, please refer to the [Code BC breaks](#code-bc-breaks) section.
+- The `sorter` used in MigrationRepository is not callable anymore but a normal class.
+If you have custom sorting function for sorting the migrations, please put this custom function in new class that implements the `Doctrine\Migrations\Sorter` interface.

 ## Console
 - Console output changed.
 The commands use a different output style.
 If you were relying on specific output,